ISO Disqualifying Disposition: How You Can Minimize Your Taxes

 Let’s round out this section with one more example.
 Say in calendar year one, you paid $150,000 in AMT.
 In calendar year two, you generate $550,000 in ordinary income.
 You can use your minimum tax credit of $150,000 to offset any ordinary tax liability generated.
 Here’s what calendar year two can look like in action: You have an effective tax rate of 37%, and $550,000 in wages are generated through the disqualifying disposition.
 Ordinary taxes on this are $203,500, calculated by multiplying $550,000 by 0.37.
 Minimum tax credit carryover from calendar year one is $150,000.
 Ordinary taxes are offset by the minimum tax credit, reducing liability to $53,500.

-Time to make more informed tax decisions
+Time to make more informed choices with ISO disqualifying disposition

 Whether or not you have a good grasp of this topic, it’s still critical you work with a tax professional who can cover your blind spots and proactively set you up for financial success.
 Book a call today to talk to myself or another expert on our team.